KhronosGroup/Vulkan-Profiles/PROFILES.md

 > **NOTE**: The table below only contains properties/limits explicitly defined by the corresponding profile.
 Further properties/limits may be supported by the profiles in accordance to the requirements defined in the "Limit Requirements" section of the appropriate version of the Vulkan API Specification.

+* "valueWithRegularFont" indicates that the limit/property is defined in the profile (hover over the value to view the structure and corresponding extension or core API version where the limit/property is defined in the profile)
+* "_valueWithItalicFont_" indicates that the limit/property is not defined in the profile but an equivalent limit/property is (hover over the symbol to view the structure and corresponding extension or core API version where the limit/property is defined in the profile)
+* "-" indicates that neither the limit/property nor an equivalent limit/property is defined in the profile

 | Profiles | VP_KHR_roadmap_2022 | VP_ANDROID_baseline_2021 | VP_LUNARG_desktop_portability_2021 | VP_LUNARG_desktop_portability_2021_subset |
 |----------|---------------------|--------------------------|------------------------------------|-------------------------------------------|
 | **Vulkan 1.0** |